 Taking the time to confirm each transaction will ensure that you are not on the snare for fraudulent activity.
 If you want to easily remember all the transactions you did, then you should use your card for big transactions rather than the small ones that you will easily forget.

-If anything in your financial record looks a bit sketchy, check your credit card statement for vital information and consult your card issuer to discuss any mistakes you may have found such as wrong charge or fee.
-15% of the credit card account statement have mistakes, so do not make payment for a mistake you did not make.
-Even if there is no mistake in your credit card statement, you need to still review the rest of your account statement.
+If anything in your financial record looks a bit sketchy, check your credit card statement.
+Look for vital information and consult your card issuer to discuss any mistakes like a wrong charge or fee.
+15% of the credit card account statement have mistakes, so this is critical.
+Do not make payment for a mistake you did not make.
+Even if there is no mistake in your credit card statement, you need to still review your account statement.

 Using credit cards imprudently can hurt your credit score, but that does not mean credit cards are a bad tool.
 In fact, appropriate use of credit cards might boost your credit score/records without you taking on extra debt.